Vi-Victor/simvol/README.md

 # simvol
-_simvol_ is a mega-minimal web-based chat developed for simple communication, and a foundation for experimental chat-based projects.
+_simvol_ is a mega-minimal web-based chat.
+It was developed for simple communication, and acts as a solid foundation for more complex chat-based projects.

 ![image](https://i.imgur.com/U6jhfD6.png)